RaghavSinghal10/RaghavSinghal10.github.io/_pages/about.md

 tldr: We are exploring the use of the lottery ticket hypothesis, a pruning method, in recurrent spiking neural networks, and thereby proving their equivalence to liquid state machines.

-I worked with Prof. Jorg Conradt in Neurocomputing Labs at KTH, Sweden.
+I worked with Prof. Jörg Conradt in Neurocomputing Labs at KTH, Sweden.